 Menstrual Tracking

 Within the Fitbit app, you’re able to track your menstrual cycle (if you have one), ovulation, log periods, and analyze trends.
 Fitbit will ask to confirm if your period has arrived when you expected.
-Of course, this is not a substitute for an actual doctor or OBGYN.
+Of course, this isn’t a substitute for an actual doctor or OBGYN.
 If you have medical questions, please consult a professional and not an app on a fitness tracker.

 Cardio Fitness Score